 No.9.
 Choose a backup solution.

 System crashes happen all the time and they used to be a tragic event back in the day when we didn't have all the backup options available today.
 However, finding the right backup solution has never been easier.
-You can store your most important files using one of the online storage providers out there, such as Dropbox, and have it with you at all times, regardless of the device you use.
+You can store your most important files using one of the online storage providers out there, such as Dropbox or OneDrive, and have it with you at all times, regardless of the device you use.
 Google Drive is excellent for storing large files, so you should check it out as well.
 We have already touched upon external hard disks, which can be used for this purpose too, but not everyone has one.
 However, if you are looking for a more permanent backup solution, the external hard disk is the way to go.

 No.10.
 Transfer data.